Dreams Tonite: Reception

 Amanda Wicks from Pitchfork suggested the song "looks at the liminal space between [...] two frames of mind, questioning the forces that separate lovers, be they self-made or circumstantial."
 Its readers polled the song among the year's overall best.
-Tim Sendra from AllMusic praised the "lovely new wave ballad" for its "its melancholy nostalgia."
+Tim Sendra from AllMusic praised the "lovely new wave ballad" for "its melancholy nostalgia."
 Randall Colburn at Consequence called the song "relentless in its romanticism," while Anna Gaca of Spin dubbed it "light, literal dream pop that’s almost too pure for this world."
 Mike Gatzig of NPR found the tune "sleek and gauzy," while Ethan Sapienza of Vulture found the song "somber", if "slightly clichéd".